desktop/desktop/docs/process/labels.md

 these labels to track issues that arise as part of the development process.

-These labels should be cleaned up when contributors switch focus to different areas, so that they don't become noisy.
+These labels should be cleaned up when contributors switch focus to different areas, so that they don't become overused and add noise.

 |                                  | Label name         |  Description |
 | -------------------------------- | ------------------ |  ----------- |